jDomantas/SoftwareTesting/task1/mini-lisp/spec.md

 The environment stored in 4th element is extended with matches.
 If same symbol is matched multiple times, it must get the value from the right-most match.

 Then the body is evaluated with this new extended environment, and returned as a result.

+### 3.3.7.
+Evaluating primitive calls

+Primitive functions take a list of arguments and give some result.
+Their behaviour is listed section "Built-in primitives".

 ## 4. Built-in primitives